top of page

 Engage with Us: Share Your Amae Stories

-Have you ever experienced amae during your time in Japan, or have you witnessed it in others?
-How did it shape your interactions or relationships?
+Have you ever experienced amae in Japanese relationships during your time in Japan, or have you observed it in others?
+How did it shape your interactions or deepen your understanding of Japanese culture?
 I’d love to hear your stories and thoughts in the comments below!
-And don’t forget to follow Tanuki Stories for more fascinating insights into Japanese culture.
+And don’t forget to follow Tanuki Stories for more fascinating insights into amae in Japanese relationships and other unique aspects of Japanese culture.

 Join our mailing list